Stucky (fandom): Response from Marvel

-Several individuals affiliated with Marvel have commented on Stucky, frequently in a context that affirms Rogers's and Barnes' canonical heterosexuality while offering support for the broader Stucky fandom.
+Several individuals affiliated with Marvel have commented on Stucky, frequently in a context that affirms Rogers's and Bucky's canonical heterosexuality while offering support for the broader Stucky fandom.

-Rogers's actor Chris Evans has commented positively on romantic interpretations on Rogers's relationship with Barnes, though he said that "it's just never been part of my approach to the character."
-When asked about Stucky in a separate interview with GQ, Barnes' actor Sebastian Stan similarly responded that "I think it's great.
+Rogers's actor Chris Evans has commented positively on romantic interpretations on Rogers's relationship with Bucky, though he said that "it's just never been part of my approach to the character."
+When asked about Stucky in a separate interview with GQ, Bucky's actor Sebastian Stan similarly responded that "I think it's great.
 Movies are for people to relate to in whatever way they want," adding that "I don't think of the character that way, though.
 But there's no right or wrong answer."
-Evans has also remarked that Barnes is "one of the more precious relationships for Steve Rogers [...] it's one of the few relationships that he can identify as anything we would call home," which has been quoted by outlets in the context of their coverage of Stucky.
-An image from a fan photo op of Evans and Stan at Wizard World Philadelphia posing with cosplayers kissing while dressed as Rogers and Barnes went viral in 2016.
+Evans has also remarked that Bucky is "one of the more precious relationships for Steve Rogers [...] it's one of the few relationships that he can identify as anything we would call home," which has been quoted by outlets in the context of their coverage of Stucky.
+An image from a fan photo op of Evans and Stan at Wizard World Philadelphia posing with cosplayers kissing while dressed as Rogers and Bucky went viral in 2016.

-Joe Russo, who co-directed four of the five MCU films in which Rogers and Barnes jointly appear, has described their relationship as a love story but also indicated the kind of emotional connection to be that between brothers, later saying that "people have interpreted that relationship all kinds of ways, and it's great to see people argue about it, what that relationship means to them.
+Joe Russo, who co-directed four of the five MCU films in which Rogers and Bucky jointly appear, has described their relationship as a love story but also indicated the kind of emotional connection to be that between brothers, later saying that "people have interpreted that relationship all kinds of ways, and it's great to see people argue about it, what that relationship means to them.
 We will never define it as filmmakers, explicitly, but however people want to interpret it, they can interpret it."
-Screenwriters Christopher Markus and Stephen McFeely, who jointly wrote the Captain America film trilogy, Infinity War, and Endgame, though describing the Rogers–Barnes relationship as platonic, likened it to a love story and described the characters as soulmates in the foreword of the trade paperback edition of the comic book series Captain America: White.
+Screenwriters Christopher Markus and Stephen McFeely, who jointly wrote the Captain America film trilogy, Infinity War, and Endgame, though describing the Rogers–Bucky relationship as platonic, likened it to a love story and described the characters as soulmates in the foreword of the trade paperback edition of the comic book series Captain America: White.

-Other individuals who have remarked positively on Stucky include writers Ed Brubaker, who co-created the Winter Soldier with artist Steve Epting, and Mark Waid, who remarked in an interview with Marvel regarding his 2016 run on the comic book series Black Widow that both Black Widow and Barnes "have had a crush" on Steve Rogers.
-A scene in the 2019 comic book Gwenpool Strikes Back #3 in which Gwenpool (a character who is aware she is in a comic book) says that Rogers and Barnes "look good together" was interpreted by commentators as a humorous acknowledgement of the Stucky fandom by Marvel.
+Other individuals who have remarked positively on Stucky include writers Ed Brubaker, who co-created the Winter Soldier with artist Steve Epting, and Mark Waid, who remarked in an interview with Marvel regarding his 2016 run on the comic book series Black Widow that both Black Widow and Bucky "have had a crush" on Steve Rogers.
+A scene in the 2019 comic book Gwenpool Strikes Back #3 in which Gwenpool (a character who is aware she is in a comic book) says that Rogers and Bucky "look good together" was interpreted by commentators as a humorous acknowledgement of the Stucky fandom by Marvel.